tolitius/grails-mincriteria/README.markdown

 Every time "Address.validate()" is called, whether it is automatically on ".save()" or explicitly in the controller, the plugin will ensure that Address minimum criteria (Business requirement) is met

+## What error do I get in case a minimum criteria was not met?  ##

+Currently a default message returned/displayed in case a minimum criteria is not met:

+   "Minimum criteria is not met"

+But it is configurable through 'validation.error.min.criteria' message property *(see 'TODO.markdown' document for future enhancements)*

 ## So, is it like Grails native constraints? ##

 The idea is to make sure that Domain objects have a set of different criterias that should be met once they are validated.